recrm/ArchiveTools/README.md

 	* 'content' will output the saved file in all warc entries that remain after filter.
 	* example: python3 warc-extractor.py -dump content

-* -output
-	* Changes the name of the warc file the extractor outputs to.
-	* example: python3 warc-extractor.py -output new-warc.warc
-	* (new-warc.warc will be created instead of output.warc)

-* -output
-	* Changes the name of the warc file the extractor outputs to.
-	* example: python3 warc-extractor.py -output new-warc.warc
-	* (new-warc.warc will be created instead of output.warc)

 * -silence
     * Boolean variables, silences collection of index data and prevents script from writing to terminal.